jperkel/todo_list/README.md

     13 2021-04-21 2021-05-13 36 days   Genomics            Subedit
     14 2021-04-28 2021-05-06 43 days   Microscopy          Pages pass
     15 2021-05-06 2021-05-13 51 days   Genomics            Pages pass

+# Usage
+1. Download this Git repository
+2. At the command line, navigate to the directory where you downloaded this script and execute `Rscript todo.R` (macOS) or `Rscript.exe todo.R` (Windows).

+Note: The script expects columns ending with `_done` to include either TRUE or FALSE (corresponding to a Google Sheets checkbox) to indicate a given task has been completed.

+By default, the script assumes dates will be given in the format "YYYY-MM-DD".
+If you use another format, eg "MM/DD/YYYY", indicate that on line 21.

 # License